 Manual laborers, particularly construction workers, are at a highly elevated risk of suffering work-related injuries due to the routine dangers of their occupations.
 These daily hazards include falls, scaffolding collapses, electrical shock, building collapses, crane accidents, and fires and explosions.
 Severe injuries in this industry can result in total disability or even death.

-We also represent individuals who develop illnesses as a result of their work.
+A Suffolk County job accident lawyer can also represent individuals who develop illnesses as a result of their work.
 These occupational diseases include:

 - Repetitive Stress Injuries